 Contrary to popular belief, not all divorces are knock-down-drag-out fights.
 In fact, if divorcing couples in Arkansas agree on every legal issue in their case, they can use a more streamlined divorce process called an uncontested divorce.

 For a no-fault, uncontested divorce, the court requires proof that the spouses have separated and are no longer living in the same home.
 In most cases, couples can show this to the court by providing testimony or an affidavit (a written document) from a third party who can verify it.

-This type of no-fault divorce is generally less expensive and time-consuming because couples agree, in advance, on all the important legal issues, including:
+Uncontested divorce is generally less expensive and time-consuming because couples agree, in advance, on all the important legal issues, including:

-If you can’t prove that you live separate from your spouse, you can also file for uncontested divorce using any of the fault-based factors.
+If you can’t prove that you live separate from your spouse, you can also file for an uncontested divorce using any of the fault-based factors.
 If the couple agrees on the grounds for divorce, the court won’t require proof.
 For example, if the couple agrees that one spouse’s affair is the reason for the breakdown of the marriage, the court will accept the couple’s statement and grant the request for an uncontested, fault-based divorce.

 In order to file for divorce in Arkansas, the couple must meet the state's residency requirement and prove that at least one of them lived in the state for at least 60 days before filing.
 In any divorce process, the couple will have to wait for a minimum of 90 days before the court is able to grant the divorce petition--known as the state's "waiting period."
 (Ark.
 Code Ann. § 9-12-307.)